Njengah/njengah/README.md

 I'm always excited to work on JavaScript projects and explore new technologies within the JavaScript ecosystem.

-## WordPress Plugins
+## WordPress Development

-In addition to my development work, I have extensive experience building custom WordPress and WooCommerce plugins for various client projects.
+I have extensive experience building custom WordPress products(Themes & Plugins)  and WooCommerce plugins.
 Recently, I've been focusing on creating plugins that benefit the wider community.
 You can find some of my work here:

 - [njengah/plugins](https://njengah.com/products): A collection of free and premium plugins for WordPress and WooCommerce.
 - I'm also working on a new marketplace that will feature all the plugins I've built, along with a WordPress development tool.